-FULL.
-TOURING AND STREET AUTOMOBILES
+FULL, TOURING AND STREET AUTOMOBILES

-Entrants in the Preparation Groups are judged in two designations: Touring are judged exterior, interior, engine and storage compartments; Street is judged exterior and interior only (chassis front/rear, engine and storage compartments are not judged).
-The Restoration Group is full only - all components are evaluated excluding the undercarriage.
-The Preservation Group is full only - all components are evaluated excluding the undercarriage.
+Entrants in the Preparation Group I are judged in two designations: Touring are judged exterior, interior, engine and storage compartments (chassis front/rear are not judged); Street is judged exterior and interior only (chassis front/rear, engine and storage compartments are not judged).
+Preparation Group II is judged in two designations: Touring is judged exterior, interior, and storage compartments (engine, chassis front/rear are not judged); Street is judged exterior and interior only (chassis front/rear, engine and storage compartments are not judged).
+The Restoration Group is full only - all components are evaluated.